 Virtual assistants are freelance administrative assistants who work from home.
 They handle jobs similar to traditional assistants, except they work and communicate mostly online.
 Depending on their training, these individuals may perform the job duties of general, medical or legal administrative assistants.

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment for secretaries and administrative assistants was expected to increase 3% from 2014-2024.
+According to the U.S. Bureau of Labor Statistics (BLS), overall employment for secretaries and administrative assistants was expected to decrease 7% from 2018-2028.
 The outlook varied greatly depending on the industry in which an individual worked.
-For example, the BLS indicated that employment for legal secretaries was expected to decrease by 4%, while medical secretary jobs were predicted to increase 21% over the same period.
+For example, the BLS indicated that employment for legal secretaries was expected to decrease by 21%, while medical secretary jobs were predicted to increase 16% over the same period.